jpbarto/serverless-chaos-lab/docs/lab_3_chaos_experiment.md

     }
     ```

+    A lot of the above is boiler plate and placeholders which will soon be completed in the steps to follow.
+One comment regarding the `configuration` section, it pulls in the environment variables defined in step 1 so they can be referenced in the rest of the experiment definition.
+For more about the `configuration` section please see the [documentation](https://docs.chaostoolkit.org/reference/api/experiment/#configuration).

 1. Define a steady state

     Take a moment and consider what you think would be good, measurable indicators that demonstrate the ETL pipeline is executing as expected.
 Would you measure the number of errors produced?
 How many errors would you accept before notifying someone and considering the system to be in an error state?